Jojo-99/100DaysOfCloud/README.md

 ## Jojo's Cloud Journey

-I am a Master of Information Technology student at The University of Auckland.
-I start my #100DaysOfCloud journey today (25 Nov 2020).
+I am a graduate full-stack developer and I start my #100DaysOfCloud journey today (25 Nov 2020).

 The reason that why I start this challenge is I want to improve my Cloud knowledge and get ready for future work.